crPome/cadavre-exquis2/README.md

-Valentino passe la serpillère# cadavre-exquis2
+Valentino passe la serpillère# cadavre-exquis2.
+As he finishes sweeping he has a bath.